Home » Harvesting the future – opportunities for farmers in alternative proteins

 Collaborations with food and tech companies

 Synergistic collaborations can help businesses across the industry to thrive.
-In this way, farmers can maximize their outputs and achieve greater security through long-term industry partnerships.
-Businesses should provide long-term contracts and offer a range of partnership options for farmers to help minimize the potential risks of switching to alternative proteins.
+In this way, farmers can maximise their outputs and achieve greater security through long-term industry partnerships.
+Businesses should provide long-term contracts and offer a range of partnership options for farmers to help minimise the potential risks of switching to alternative proteins.

 Farmer-tech collaborations: Farmers could partner with buyers or cooperatives to co-invest in capital expenditure around precision-fermentation production or other alternative protein technologies, thus partly de-risking the transition.